-The courses therefore include five main areas: The innovation of the educational model area, the teaching innovation area, the comparative education topics, innovation with technologies and “Space Is Teaching” area.
+The courses are divided into five main areas: Innovation of the educational model area, Teaching innovation, Comparative education topics, Innovation with technologies and “Physical Space Teaches.

 Fair didacta Italy is included by the MIUR in the multiannual plan for the in-service training of teachers.